TuneECU won’t connect – check the basics

 See the example of compatibility in the following example.
 Note the column headings.
 The first column USB (1) refers to the cabled interface connection.
 OBD (2) refers to a bluetooth interface.
 OBDLink (3) refers to a more advanced bluetooth connection.

-If your bike is a Bonneville 865cc then the cabled interface will cover diagnostics as well as reading and writing the ECU map.
+So for example, if we look at the following chart and were wanting to see what is needed for a Bonneville 865cc then the cabled interface will cover diagnostics as well as reading and writing the ECU map.
 Bluetooth interfaces will only cover diagnostics.

 2. is the interface you’re using recommended by tunecu?